-COMPLAINT
+SECOND AMENDED COMPLAINT

-Reverend Paul A. Eknes-Tucker; Brianna Boe, individually and on behalf of her minor son, Michael Boe; James Zoe, individually and on behalf of his minor son, Zachary Zoe; Megan Poe, individually and on behalf of her minor daughter, Allison Poe; Kathy Noe, individually and on behalf of her minor son, Christopher Noe; Jane Moe, Ph.D.; and Rachel Koe, M.D. (collectively, "Plaintiffs"), bring this Action for Declaratory and Injunctive Relief against Defendants Kay Ivey, in her official capacity as Governor of the State of Alabama; Steve Marshall, in his official capacity as Attorney General of the State of Alabama; Daryl D. Bailey, in his official capacity as District Attorney for Montgomery County; C. Wilson Baylock, in his official capacity as District Attorney for Cullman County; Jessica Ventiere, in her official capacity as District Attorney for Lee County; Tom Anderson, in his official capacity as District Attorney for the 12th Judicial Circuit; and Danny Carr, in his official capacity as District Attorney for Jefferson County (collectively, "Defendants"), respectfully stating as follows:
+Brianna Boe, individually and on behalf of her minor son, Michael Boe; Megan Poe, individually and on behalf of her minor daughter, Allison Poe; Kathy Noe, individually and on behalf of her minor son, Christopher Noe; Rebecca Roe, individually and on behalf of her minor daughter, Melissa Roe; Robert Moe, individually and on behalf of his minor daughter, April Moe; Heather Austin, Ph.D.; and Rachel Koe, M.D. (collectively, "Plaintiffs"), bring this Action for Declaratory and Injunctive Relief against Defendants Steve Marshall, in his official capacity as Attorney General of the State of Alabama; Daryl D. Bailey, in his official capacity as District Attorney for Montgomery County; C. Wilson Blaylock, in his official capacity as District Attorney for Cullman County; Jessica Ventiere, in her official capacity as District Attorney for Lee County; Tom Anderson, in his official capacity as District Attorney for the 12th Judicial Circuit; and Danny Carr, in his official capacity as District Attorney for Jefferson County (collectively, "Defendants"), respectfully stating as follows: